wjasper/Linux_Drivers/README.md

 9. Q: Under Raspian on the Raspberry Pi, I can not run the test program except as root.
    A: Go to /etc/udev/rules.d and rename the file 61-mcc.rules to 99-mcc.rules and reboot.

-10. Q: I can not get AInScan to work for the USB-1208LS or the minilab-1008 devices.
-    A: These two USB HID devices use feature reports to download data due to limitation in the HID spec and the way the device was implemented.
-Unfortunately, feature reports don't work well under hidapi.